If your pet is having an emergency please call

 The pans are not super cheap, and I did pay the extra on mine to get stainless steel vs the galvanized.
 My very first rat cage had a pull out bottom with galvanized and it rusted from urine in about 6 months.
 I bought both the bottom pan and the shelf pan in the 2 and 1/2 inch height.
 The website says "ferret nation" but they fit perfectly into the critter nation.

 Many new rat owners are unaware of the danger of pine and ceder bedding.
 Both these softwood shavings give off aromatic hydrocarbons (phenols) and acids that are toxic.
-The acids given off by pine and cedar shavings are very damaging to the respiratory tract.
+The acids given off by pine and cedar shavings are very damaging to the respiratory tract & liver.
 These acids can actually destroy cells that line the lungs and trachea and cause respiratory infections.
 If you desire wood shavings as a bedding or litter please choose ASPEN wood since this wood does not contain the phenols and acids found in pine and cedar.
+You can read more about pine/cedar toxicity here.

 Beddings I have used and found acceptable: